tomershvueli/WhereTheHellAreTomerAndMichelle/_drafts/six-month-check-in.md

 ## **How do you guys not like….kill each other?**

 **_Michelle_**: We get asked this question in several different ways, people aren’t sure how to ask it.
 I have a few theories as to why it works.
 We have always been quite a close couple and we don’t tire of each others’ company quickly.
 Some couples need more independent time, and we enjoy that too but it’s less necessary for us.
 We are also very good at being around each other but being in our own headspace, writing, reading, watching TV, calling friends or family - we are around each other a lot but not interacting.
 Tomer is also a morning person and I am a night person so Tomer gets alone time before I wake up and I get alone time at night when he has fallen asleep.
 Being a relationship coach helps because we have a real growth mindset when it comes to our relationship.
 For example, in every argument there is something to learn and we really do work like a team everyday - otherwise this wouldn’t work.
 We keep each other in check and try to motivate each other.
-I consider myself pretty luck for this reason- Tomer is amazing, I am humbled to be on his team.
+I consider myself pretty luck for this reason - Tomer is amazing, I am humbled to be on his team.

 ## **How does your family feel about you guys being so far away?**